MicrosoftDocs/ATADocs/ATADocs/ata-prerequisites.md

 To ease the installation of ATA, you can install self-signed certificates during installation.
 Post deployment you can replace the self-signed with a certificate from an internal Certification Authority to be used by the ATA Gateway.<br>

 > [!WARNING]
-> - Using of automatic certificate renewal is not supported.
+> - The process of renewing an existing certificate is not supported.
+The only way to renew a certificate is by creating a new certificate and configuring ATA to use the new certificate.

 > [!NOTE]